-As of March 2018, Nicole is away from Bliss Counselling on maternity leave.
+Nicole is currently away from Bliss Counselling on maternity leave.
 She will not be accepting new clients until her return.
-If you are seeking a therapist and would like a recommendation, please send an email to firstname.lastname@example.org.
+If you are seeking a therapist and would like a recommendation, please send an email to email@example.com.

 Nicole Anderson is a Registered Social Worker in good standing with the Ontario College of Social Workers and Social Service Workers, and the Ontario Association of Social Workers.
 She earned her undergraduate degree from the University of Waterloo alongside a Certificate in Child Abuse Studies, her Master of Social Work degree at the University of Toronto with a specialization in Health and Mental Health and a collaborative program in Addiction Studies, and finally a Certificate in Criminal Psychology and Behaviour through Conestoga College.
 Additionally, Ms. Anderson has attended numerous workshops on concurrent disorders and trauma.

 Ms. Anderson works from a non-judgmental, strengths-based, trauma-informed, client-centered perspective that is flexible and adaptive to the needs of the client.
 She utilizes a variety of approaches and interventions as they fit for the client (ie. experiential modalities, dialectical behaviour therapy, motivational interviewing) but ultimately works under the philosophy that you are the expert in your own life.
 You have the power to change.
 Ms. Anderson works to develop a strong therapeutic relationship with you, in order to support you on your path.